acoppes/acoppes/site/projects.markdown

 * [Iron Marines](https://www.ironhidegames.com/Games/iron-marines)
 * [Iron Marines Invasion](https://www.ironhidegames.com/Games/ironmarinesinvasion)

-At Gemserk, we did the port of [Clash of the Olympians](https://www.ironhidegames.com/Games/clash-of-the-olympians) to mobile devices (Android and iOS)
+At Gemserk, we did the port of [Clash of the Olympians](https://www.ironhidegames.com/Games/clash-of-the-olympians) to mobile devices (Android and iOS).